PIC4SeR/MPOSE2021_Dataset/README.md

 [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) [4] (and [Posenet](https://github.com/tensorflow/tfjs-models/tree/master/posenet), coming soon!)
 on popular datasets for HAR, i.e. Weizmann [5], i3DPost [6], IXMAS [7], KTH [8], UTKinetic-Action3D (RGB only) [9] and UTD-MHAD (RGB only) [10], alongside original video datasets, i.e. ISLD and ISLD-Additional-Sequences [1].
 Since these datasets had heterogenous action labels, each dataset labels were remapped to a common and homogeneous list of actions.
-Overall, MPOSE2021 contains 15428 samples, divided into 20 actions, performed by 100 subjects.

 This repository allows users to generate RGB+POSE data for MPOSE2021 in a python-friendly format.
 Generated RGB+POSE sequences have a number of frames between 20 and 30.
-Sequences are obtained cutting Precursor VIDEOS, belonging to the above-mentioned datasets, with non-overlapping sliding windows.
+Sequences are obtained by cutting the so-called Precursor VIDEOS (videos from the above-mentioned datasets), with non-overlapping sliding windows.
-RGB data contains the target ROI obtained from POSE sequences.
+Frames where OpenPose cannot detect any subject are automatically discarded.
+Resulting samples contain one subject at the time, performing a fraction of a single action.
+Overall, MPOSE2021 contains 15428 samples, divided into 20 actions, performed by 100 subjects.

 The overview of the processing to generate MPOSE2021 is the following:
 ![alt text](https://github.com/FedericoAngelini/MPOSE2021_Dataset/blob/master/docs/pipeline.png?raw=true)